 There are certain rules that businesses should follow when engaging in cultural conversations; especially ones that have potential to be controversial.

-1.
+1. Choose The Right Platform

 Many people participate in online discussions about popular topics; and if you want your brand’s message to be heard, It’s Important To Use The Right Platform.